 Ieud, Jud.
 Maramures

-The house is built on a low base of river stones, with a three-side veranda with fretted parapet, and the walls made of fir beams, interlocked in dovetail joints.
-The very steep roof is covered with fir shingles and has a beautiful ridge of “crested larks” (the last row of shingles is cut in the shape of shrubs or human silhouettes).
+The house is built on a low river stone foundation, with a porch ("shingles") on three sides with puree and the walls of fir beams joined in the "swallow tail" corners.
+The roof with very fast slopes and covers from the tree shingle has a beautiful ridge of "Ciocârlani" (the last row of shingle raised in the form of shrubs or silhouettes).

 Subscribe to our Newsletter!